-Covid-19.
+Infectious diseases.
 The department is following all College Guidelines with regards to measures to mitigate against the risk of the spread of Covid-19.
-Hand sanitiser is available in the foyer of the Shilling Building and most other academic buildings.
+Hand sanitiser is available in the foyer of the Shilling Building and most other buildings.
 Hand washing facilities are also available in the toilets and in some of the laboratories.
-It is recommended that all students carry their own hand sanitiser for use in locations where it is not provided.